Skip to content

 This project is not affiliated with Technitium but is built to complement Technitium DNS server deployments and not to replace functionality.

-As of v1.2.1, the preferred authentication mechanism is Technitium DNS-backed session authentication:
+As of v1.4, interactive UI access uses Technitium DNS-backed session authentication:

 • Users sign in with their Technitium DNS username/password (and 2FA if enabled).